Les chasseurs luttent contre la Bête du Gévaudan

 The author :

-Born in 1956, a former student of the École Normale Supérieure, Jean-Marc Moriceau is a professor of modern history at the University of Caen and president of the Association for the History of Rural Societies.
-He is the author of Les Fermiers de l'Ile-de-France, XV-XVIIIth century (Fayard, 1994, reissue 1998), a Guide to land and peasants in the XVIIth and XVIIIth centuries (Presses universitaire de Rennes, 2000); of Moving Lands: The French countryside from feudalism to globalization, 12th-19th century (Fayard, 2002); a History and Geography of French Livestock from the Middle Ages to the Revolution (Fayard, 2005); and History of the bad wolf: 3000 attacks on man in France, 15th - 20th century (Fayard, 2007).
+Born in 1956, a former student of the École Normale Supérieure, Jean-Marc Moriceau is a professor of modern history at the University of Caen and president of the Association of the history of rural societies.
+He is the author of Farmers of Île-de-France, 15th – 18th Centuries (Fayard, 1994, reprinted 1998), A Guide to the Land and Peasants from the 17th to 18th Century (Rennes University Press, 2000), Shifting Lands: the French countryside from feudalism to globalization, 12th to 19th centuries (Fayard, 2002), A History and Geography of Animal Husbandry in France from the Middle Ages to the Revolution (Fayard, 2005), and A History of the Bad Wolf: 3,000 attacks on humans in France, 15th to 20th centuries (Fayard, 2007).

 Livre Jean-Marc Moriceau - La Bête du Gévaudan, la fin de l’énigme ?